-Mad Men is back for a sixth season this Sunday, and we can't wait to watch the two-hour premiere.
-Has Don Draper gone back to his womanizing ways?
-Will Pete leave behind his suburban life?
-And more importantly, what will become of Betty Francis this season?!
-We spoke with January Jones, the former Mrs. Draper, about working on a hit show, being a mom, and what it's like to portray one of the show's most controversial characters.
+Mad Men is back this Sunday, and we can't wait to watch the premiere.
+We spoke with January Jones last year, the former Mrs. Draper, about working on a hit show, being a mom, and what it's like to portray one of the show's most controversial characters.

 You went back to work after you had your son, Xander.
 Do you have any advice for working moms?

 I had to go back to work when Xander was 6 or 7 weeks old, but I'm lucky that I have a job that I can bring him with me.
 I was able to bring him to work and nurse, and I could see him when I missed him, which was often even though I was only feet away.
 Mad Men has such long hours, and then you go home and you don't sleep.
 So it was hard.
 But I think that as hard as it is, that if you have something that you love outside of being a mother, you should definitely maintain it, because it makes you a better mother.
 I think in America … we are often judged partially [for going back to work], but I think we should always remember that it's OK.
 It doesn't mean that you are a bad mom.

 Has being a mother changed your opinion of your character, Betty Draper?

 I try not to judge her.
 It's like she's a relative you are embarrassed about.
 I disagree with her a lot … I don't think I'd be her friend, but I defend her fiercely when someone says something about her.
 You know, they don't see the struggle and I think that she is judged so harshly.
 I remember at the end of season 2 she had that affair in the bar, and the reaction by fans: "How could she have an affair?
 How could you do that to Don!"
 Do you watch the show?
 I mean, the guy had been sleeping with so many other women!